ShadowCoder1/markerless-online-experiments/README.md

 # Markerless online experiments

-A starting point for running hand and body movement experiments over the web.
+Welcome!
+This is a starting point for running hand and body movement experiments over the web.
-Participants open a link, their webcam is analysed on their own computer, and only the numeric positions of their joints are sent back to you.
-No video is uploaded, and there is nothing for them to install.
+Participants open a link, their webcam is analyzed on their own computer, and only the numeric positions of their joints are sent back to you.
+No video is saved, and there is nothing for them to install.
+You can change this at any time.

 Tracking uses [MediaPipe](https://ai.google.dev/edge/mediapipe).
 Data is stored in [Firebase](https://firebase.google.com/).
 Analysis is in Python.
 There is no